About the Show

-The show has been held every year since 1903, except during the two world wars, and an extract from the minute book in March 1915 reads, “Owing to the very strenuous times in which the Country found itself, the many calls those connected with the Show had upon their pockets, and the Sorrow in many families, it was resolved that the Show should not be held this year.”
+The show has been held every year since 1903, except during the two world wars and two years when COVID was prevalent.
+An extract from the minute book in March 1915 reads, “Owing to the very strenuous times in which the Country found itself, the many calls those connected with the Show had upon their pockets, and the Sorrow in many families, it was resolved that the Show should not be held this year.”

 Precise details of the early years’ events are lost but the format of the show was much as it is today.
 Sadly there is no longer a Parade of Cart Horses or a Baby show, but Dancing on the Field continues in the form of the Morris Men and there is evidence that little has changed for exhibitors displaying their home-grown flowers, fruit and vegetables - except that now we have a lot more classes.

-Today, the Flower Show organisation try to make the occasion a day not only for everyone who plants, paints, bakes or makes anything to show off their achievements, but also a day to get together socially with neighbours, family and friends and be entertained throughout the afternoon.
-The junior section has grown in size with over 1,000 individual exhibits from ages 3yrs to 16yrs.
-There is the classic car display, the dancing and music of various kinds performed by a variety of age-groups, Punch & Judy, the children’s races, farm animals and the dog show - and all the while there is the fun-fair with its many rides and activities.
+Today, the Flower Show Committee try to make the occasion a day not only for everyone who plants, paints, bakes or makes anything to show off their achievements, but also a day to get together socially with neighbours, family and friends and be entertained throughout the afternoon.
+The junior section has grown in size with hundreds of individual exhibits from ages 3yrs to 16yrs.
+There is the classic car display, the dancing and music of various kinds performed by a variety of age-groups, the children’s races, farm animals and the dog show - and all the while there is the fun-fair with its many rides and activities.